 Subud is an association of people who follow the spiritual practice known as the Latihan Kejiwaan, an exercise of surrender to the divine force within each one of us.
 The founder of Subud, Muhammad Subuh Sumohadiwidjojo from Indonesia, was born in 1901 and died in 1987.

 Subud is open to people of all religious affiliation, as well as those with none.
 Members come from different cultures, nationalities and walks of life, and there is no particular Subud dogma that they are required to accept.
 The essence of Subud is the personal experience of the latihan.

 There are active Subud members in 83 countries in the world.
 Fifty-four of these countries are members of the World Subud Association.
-This association is the worldwide umbrella organization for Subud.
-The WSA, founded in 1991 and registered in Washington, D.C., is a non-profit organization.
+This association is the worldwide umbrella organisation for Subud.
+The WSA, founded in 1991 and registered in Washington, D.C., is a non-profit organisation.
 The WSA exists to enable national Subud bodies to work together and support the practice of the latihan, as well as to foster the educational, cultural, social and entrepreneurial activities that Subud members are involved in.